 Welcome to the Research Guide for Research and Writing.
 The research and writing project for this course focuses on the First Amendment.
-You may identify a current First Amendment issue, investigate a historical question involving the formation of the First Amendment, analyze two or more interpretations, or a number of other specific approaches.
+For your project, you may identify a current First Amendment issue, investigate a historical question involving the formation of the First Amendment, analyze two or more interpretations, or a number of other specific approaches.

 A number of books have been placed on reserve for your use, including Strunk & White and Turabian, Manual for Writers of Research Papers...
 Each is available for a two hour check out, in-library use only.
 You can review the reserve list and search for items in the PHC collection using the library's online catalog, Voyager.